Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 The first can be found in the repository root (`README.md`) and the second in the modules folder (`arm/README.md`).

 The ReadMe pipeline is triggered each time changes are pushed to the `main` branch and only if a template in the `arm` folder is being altered.
-The pipeline leverages the script documented in the [GitHub ReadMe module table update](./The%20CI%20environment%20-%20GitHub%20ReadMe%20module%20table%20update) page.
+The pipeline leverages the script documented on the [GitHub ReadMe module table update](./The%20CI%20environment%20-%20GitHub%20ReadMe%20module%20table%20update) page.

 Once triggered, the pipeline crawls through the library and updates the tables in each corresponding ReadMe file, creating links to the corresponding pipeline runs and updating the list of entries.

 ## Wiki pipeline

-The purpose of the Wiki pipeline is to sync any files from the `docs/wiki` folder to the wiki repository.
+The purpose of the wiki pipeline is to sync any files from the `docs/wiki` folder to the wiki repository.
 It is triggered each time changes are pushed to the `main` branch and only if files in the `docs/wiki` folder are altered.

-> **Note:** Any changes performed directly on the Wiki via the UI will be overwritten by this pipeline.
+> **Note:** Any changes performed directly on the wiki via the UI will be overwritten by this pipeline.